 Fortunately, hot spots respond well to treatment and usually resolve within 7 days of beginning treatment.

-Clean the area daily with a suitable antiseptic prescribed or recommended by your vet
+- Clean the area thoroughly with a suitable antiseptic such as chlorhexidine or iodine

 Attend any follow-up appointments with your vet to ensure the skin is healed and no further treatment is required